21052006/KIIT-SAP-ATTENDANCE/README.md

 # KIIT SAP ATTENDANCE
- How many more class for 75%?
+ How many more class for 75% without excuses?